TatsuUkraine/flutter_reactive_validator/README.md

 ### Custom validation

-If you need any custom validation or you want to use some external package validators, you have 2 options.
+If you need any custom validation or you want to use some external package validators, you have 3 options:

 1. Implement `Validator` interface